 Turkey Trots in Virginia

-Alexandria Turkey Trot: Head to Alexandria for the 5 mile Turkey Trot at 9:00 am on Thanksgiving Day!
+Alexandria Turkey Trot: No 2020 update yet.
+Head to Alexandria for the 5 mile Turkey Trot at 9:00 am on Thanksgiving Day!
 Participates are encouraged to bring nonperishable canned or boxed goods to donate to ALIVE!
 ALIVE! is a local charity that helps Alexandria families in need.
 This turkey trot is family, dog, and stroller friendly.

-Arlington Turkey Trot: The Christ Church of Arlington will be hosting a 5K Turkey Trot at 8:00 am.
+Arlington Turkey Trot: The Christ Church of Arlington is hosting a virtual 5K Turkey Trot this year.
 They are spreading the love with funds raised from this trot!
 Proceeds will benefit 6 local organizations including Arlington Food Assistance Center (AFAC), A-SPAN, Arlington Thrive, Bridges to Independence, OAR, and Young Life.
-This event is dog and stroller friendly.
-However, the organizers note that this even can get crowded so please be mindful of your furry friend’s comfort level.

-Fairfax Turkey Trot: Head to Mantua Swim and Tennis Club in Fairfax at 9 am for a casual 4 mile trot.
-Trot at your own pace at this family friendly event – strollers and leashed dogs are welcome.
-Proceeds benefit Britepaths (formerly Our Daily Bread), a charity that helps local, low income families.
+Fairfax Turkey Trot: No 2020 update yet.
+Head to Mantua Swim and Tennis Club in Fairfax at 9 am for a casual 4 mile trot.
+Trot at your own pace at this family-friendly event – strollers and leashed dogs are welcome.
+Proceeds benefit Britepaths (formerly Our Daily Bread), a charity that helps local, low-income families.
 Leashed dogs and strollers welcome.

 Trot for a Cause in Maryland

 Bethesda Turkey Chase: The Bethesda Turkey Chase has a race for everyone!
 Choose from a virtual 10K run/walk, 5K run/walk, 2 mile, or the 10K bike ride.
 This is the largest 10K in Montgomery County and the biggest fundraiser for YMCA and the BCC Rotary.
 This race can be tracked using their RaceJoy app and must be run November 16 to 30 for scores to count.
 More details will be posted as the event gets closer.

 Laurel Turkey Trot: Join the Laurel for their virtual 5K and 10K race.
 Follow one of their mapped routes around the neighborhood anytime during Thanksgiving week.
 Plus, find masks and t-shirts on sale in October.
 Proceeds benefit Laurel Advocacy Referral Services, helping local low income families and the homeless.